galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-raceid/tutorial.md

 >
 > > ### {% icon solution %} Solution
 > >
-> > The answer to both questions can be seen in Metrics file
+> > The answer to both questions can be seen in log file generated **Filtering, Normalisation, and Confounder Removal using RaceID**
 > >
 > > 1.
 287 cells remain (66%)
 > > 2.
 2089 genes remain (10%)